Key lines from the search warrant and receipt for Trump's Florida home

-The search, documents show, was an evidence-gathering step in a national security investigation about the mishandling of classified documents.
+The search, documents show, was an evidence-gathering step in a national security investigation about presidential records at Mar-a-Lago.
 Trump owns the sprawling estate, and it is his primary residence as well as a members-only club and resort.

 The FBI recovered 11 sets of classified documents from its search, including some materials marked as "top secret/SCI" -- one of the highest levels of classification, according to documents from the search warrant that were released Friday.